 - D. The ARIC Operational Management Team (Management Team) will be responsible for: technology, use of ARIC information and intelligence databases, conducting and/or coordinating internal and external audits, and investigating misuse of the Center's data resources. - E. ARIC shall have a trained Privacy Officer who is appointed by the Center Director and who assists the Committee in investigating violations of this policy.
 The Privacy Officer shall receive and investigate reports of alleged errors in information and intelligence, coordinate error resolution under the center's redress policy, serve as the liaison for the Information Sharing Environment, and coordinate with other fusion centers in the State of Texas.
 The Privacy Officer shall coordinate with the Center Director to ensure adherence to enforcement procedures, and that such procedures are adequate.
 The Privacy Officer shall also review all analytical products to ensure that they provide appropriate privacy, civil rights, and civil liberties protections prior to dissemination or sharing by the center.
 The Privacy Officer can be contacted through the ARIC website. - F. Privacy Policy Advisory Committee. - a.
 The Privacy Policy Advisory Committee (Committee) shall review the Privacy Policy annually to ensure safeguards, and sanctions are in place to protect personal information, and shall advise the Executive Board of ARIC of its recommendations based upon the purpose and mission statements of ARIC. - b.
 The Committee shall annually select from its membership a chair and any additional officers that the board finds appropriate.
 A person may not serve as the chair for more than two consecutive years.
-Upon selection of the chair and additional officers, the Committee shall agree upon the meeting schedule and other operational procedures. - c.
+Upon selection of the chair and additional officers, the Committee shall agree upon the meeting schedule and other operational procedures.
+The Committee shall meet no less than twice in a calendar year on dates determined by the chair.
+At least one of these meetings must be with the Executive Board (heads of five major law enforcement entities in the Austin-Round Rock metropolitan area) or their designee. - c.
 The Committee shall include the following, as selected by the governing bodies or their designees: - 1. a community advocate, as selected by the City of Austin; - 2. a licensed attorney, as selected by Hays County; - 3. an information privacy advocate, as selected by the City of Round Rock; - 4. a criminal justice expert, as selected by Travis County; and - 5. a law enforcement expert, as selected by Williamson County. - d.
 The Committee shall provide a report to the Partner Agencies no less than once each calendar year that details all proposed or executed changes to the Privacy Policy.
+The report will include the results of any discussion, review and decision by the Executive Board regarding such changes.
+If no changes are recommended, a written communication must be provided to the Executive Board from the chair of the committee indicating that no changes are recommended.
+The report or written communication of no change is due no later than December 31 of each year.

-The report will include the results of any discussion, review and decision by the Executive Board regarding such changes - G. Individual users of the ARIC's information remain responsible for the lawful and appropriate use of the information and intelligence provided by ARIC.
+G. Individual users of the ARIC's information remain responsible for the lawful and appropriate use of the information and intelligence provided by ARIC.
 Failure to abide by the restrictions and use limitations for ARIC's data may result in the suspension or termination of individual user privileges, disciplinary sanctions imposed by the user's employing agency, or criminal prosecution.
 Each individual user and Partner Agency participating in the ARIC is required to abide by this privacy policy in providing information and intelligence to the ARIC and in the access, use, security, and disclosure of information and intelligence obtained by and through the Center.